pyslackers/community/introduction.md

 Some useful slash commands:

-* /admin <message> :: see the "Need an admin" section below
+* /admin <message> :: see the "Need an admin?" section below
 * /report <message> :: send a report to the admin team about a specific user (please include the user's name)
 * /justask :: posts a message explaining that members don't need to ask if they can ask a question
 * /howtoask :: posts some helpful content on how to ask good quality question